aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/setup.md

 >  ⏱ Initial setup takes about 20 minutes.

+> 🛑 Ambit is implemented as a plugin for the Windows version of Unreal Engine 4 (UE4).
+Therefore, Windows is required.
+However, the content you create with Ambit can be exported and used with other versions of UE4 (Mac, Linux) or even non-UE4 simulators and 3D tools.

 > 🛑 These instructions assume you already have Unreal Engine 4.27 installed.
 If you don't, you can [download Unreal Engine for free](https://www.unrealengine.com/en-US/download).
 Choose the Unreal Engine license that is appropriate for your team.
 Ambit will work with any Unreal Engine license.

 ### 1. Download the Ambit plugin for UE4